-Now consider: My granddaughter spends six to eight hours almost every week day at a daycare where the pre-school children range in ages from a few months to four or five years.
+Now consider something else: My granddaughter spends six to eight hours almost every week-day at a daycare where the pre-school children range in ages from a few months to four or five years.
 All the daycare’s employees are female.
 This reinforces the message that men don’t belong in the world of children.

 A Male Matters explanation: